react-static/react-static/docs/concepts.md

 - [Pagination](#pagination)
 - [Browser Support](#browser-support)

-# Overview

-React-Static is different from most React-based static-site generators.
-It follows a very natural flow from data all the way to static files, then finally a progressively enhanced react-app.
-Not only does this provide a handy separation of concern between data and templates, but by keeping the two as separate as possible, your site can be visualized and built in a single pass as a "function of state" from the data you pass it, just like React!

-### Dev Stage

-1.  **All of the data your site needs to render** is gathered up-front in your `static.config.js` by any means you want.
-This data can come from markdown files, headless CMSs, graphql endpoints, etc. The data is compiled during the build stage.
-2. Pages are defined by files that export a single React component that is rendered when required.
-Any files in the `pages` folder will **automatically routed**.
-3. You can also provide a **static route** for your data and specify the file containing the page Component.
-4. Using React-Static's components like `RouteProps` and `SiteProps` you can access the data for each route and use it to render your site!
-You can also use HOC versions of those components if you wish.
-5. React-Static can then export every page in your site with tenacious speed and accuracy.

-### Client Stage

-1. On a fresh page load of a React Static site, only the bare minimum of assets are downloaded to show the content as quickly as possible.
-This includes the page specific HTML and any extracted CSS that were exported at build time.
-2. Any data that was required synchronously for the route is extracted out of the HTML.
-3. React invisibly mounts your app onto the existing HTML.
-4. The rest of the website is optimistically **preloaded** and cached as navigation happens, making each navigation event seemingly instantaneous.

 ![Flow Chart](https://github.com/nozzle/react-static/raw/master/media/flow.png)

 # Code and Data Splitting

 React Static also has a very unique and amazing way of requesting the least amount of data to display any given page at just the right moment.
 React splits code and data based on these factors:

 - **Route Templates** - Under the hood, React Static automatically code splits your route templates for you.
-Other than listing your routes in your `static.config.js`, you don't have to do anything else!
+Other than assigning templates to routes in your `static.config.js`, you don't have to do anything else!
 Magic!
 - **Route Data** - Each route's `getData` function results in a separate data file for each route being stored as JSON next to the routes HTML on export.
 This covers the 90% use case for data splitting, but if you want even more control and want to optimize repeated data across routes, you can use the `sharedData` and `createSharedData` api explained below.
 - **Site Data** - For data that is needed in every (or most) routes, you can pass it in the `config.getSiteData` function and make it accessible to any page in your entire site!.
 - **Manual Code Splitting with Universal** - React Static comes built in with support for [`react-universal-component`](https://github.com/faceyspacey/react-universal-component).
 This means aside from the automatic code splitting that React Static offers, you can also manually code split very large components if you choose to do so.
 See the ["About" page in the dynamic-imports example](https://github.com/nozzle/react-static/blob/master/examples/dynamic-imports/src/containers/About.js) to see how it works and how easy it is!